Giray18/etl-s3-airflow-snowflake-powerbi-marketing-data/README.md

 **S3 Cloud Storage** : As mentioned 2 csv files located on a storage endpoint.
 No further actions will be taken for storage

 **Airflow ETL Design** : Below design shown on schema is used for ETL design.
 DAGS on airflow will get data from S3 location transform and load into database/schema in a daily scheduled manner.
 Trigger of DAGS will be done by themselves, which means first raw_data table DAG will run and trigger next DAG as a sequence, dims table DAGS will run first following each other at last fact table dag will run and ETL cycle will be completed.
-Below is screenshot reflects DAGs created
+Below is screenshot reflects DAGs created.
+DAGS can be found on REPO`s astro-sdk-tutorial/dags folder

 ![picture alt](dags-1.png)